 - 50 hours of documented Continuing Professional Development (CPD) in the 12 calendar months preceding Comparability Assessment.
-CPD must comply with the Educational Principles and Standards as prescribed by the RACGP QI&CPD Program; and
+CPD must comply with the Educational Principles and Standards as prescribed by the CPD Program; and

 - documented evidence of completing a practice-based self-reflective activity using validated tools in the 36 calendar months preceding Comparability Assessment.

 - Assessment type

 - Substantially comparable applicants have satisfactorily completed a highly reliable summative assessment using validated assessment instruments comprising both theoretical and practical components equivalent to those utilised within RACGP assessments and examinations.

 - Partially comparable applicants have satisfactorily completed a summative assessment as mandated by the organisation granting their specialist qualification, but which examination is deemed not equivalent to those components utilised within RACGP assessments and examinations.

 - Applicants without any formal summative assessment are deemed not comparable.